johnbartholomew/libnfa/README.txt

 ### Todo

-* Add support for backslash escaped characters in the regex parser.
 * Add support for negated character classes in the regex parser.
 * Move the regex pattern parser into libnfa.
 * Add API nfa_exec_match, implementing the core loop from nfa_match.